Celebrity: Health implications

 Oprah Winfrey is known for her impactful health and wellness advice, particularly through The Oprah Winfrey Show and her various media ventures.

 Common threats such as stalking have spawned celebrity worship syndrome where a person becomes overly involved with the details of a celebrity's personal life.
 Psychologists have indicated that though many people obsess over glamorous film, television, sport and music stars, the disparity in salaries in society seems to value professional athletes and entertainment industry-based professionals.
 One study found that singers, musicians, actors and athletes die younger on average than writers, composers, academics, politicians and businesspeople, with a greater incidence of cancer and especially lung cancer.
 However, it was remarked that the reasons for this remained unclear, with theories including innate tendencies towards risk-taking as well as the pressure or opportunities of particular types of fame.

 Fame might have negative psychological effects.
 An academic study on the subject said that fame has an addictive quality to it.
 When a celebrity's fame recedes over time, the celebrity may find it difficult to adjust psychologically.

-Recently, there has been more attention toward the impact celebrities have on health decisions of the population at large.
+As of 2015, there has been growing research towards the impact celebrities have on the general population's health decisions.
 It is believed that the public will follow celebrities' health advice to some extent.
 This can have positive impacts when the celebrities give solid, evidence-informed health advice, however, it can also have detrimental effects if the health advice is not accurate enough.